toptensoftware/CantabileTranslations/readme.md

 ## Before Starting

 Before starting on a translation, please [get in contact](http://www.cantabilesoftware.com/contact) with me.
-This way I can make sure no one is already working on the same language and also provide you with machine generated translation to get you started.
+This way I can make sure no one is already working on the same language and also provide you with a machine generated translation to get you started.

 Once you decide to start work on a translation you can either download the file directly from BitBucket, or if you're familiar with git you can simply clone the repository.